Gribshunden: Artillery

 The nine wooden artillery beds recovered from Gribshunden in 2002; after conservation they are curated and exhibited at Blekinge Museum, Sweden.

 Ten of the wooden gun beds from Gribshunden, recovered 2002 and 2021.

-In 2002, nine oak beds for artillery pieces were recovered by archaeologists for study and exhibition.
-Since that recovery, additional oak gun beds have been identified on the wreck and two more oak beds have been recovered.
-As of 2024, the wreck has revealed remains of 14 artillery pieces, including three still in situ.
+In 2002, archaeologists retrieved nine oak beds for wrought-iron artillery pieces.
+Since then, archaeologists have identified additional oak gun beds on the wreck, and brought up two more for study and exhibition.
+As of 2024, fourteen artillery pieces are known from the wreck including three still in situ.
 Two of those recently discovered guns have their iron gun tubes and breech chambers intact.
 Identified in 2021, the wooden bed of one of these in situ guns is 4.1 m (13.5 ft) long; this is nearly 50% longer than any of the other gun beds recovered from this wreck.
+A comparison of Gribshunden's artillery to other late 15th and 16th century shipboard artillery was published in 2025.

 Gribshunden's artillery marks an early phase of guns at sea, consisting entirely of light anti-personnel guns not intended for sinking ships.
-In the decades that followed, larger and more powerful guns came into use on warships such as Mary Rose, the flagship of Henry VIII.
+In the decades that followed, larger and more powerful guns came into use on warships such as Mary Rose, the flagship of the English Tudor King Henry VIII.
 Unlike Mary Rose, Gribshunden never engaged in combat actions during its long career, but its crew did fire the artillery.
 In 2021 archaeologists discovered the oldest known linstock in the excavation trench, which held the burning fuse used to ignite the artillery's powder charge.
 Charring on the linstock indicates it had been in use by a gunner.